 These were household names, and the contributions made by these star performers is a big reason why the lustre of the 70s series remains undimmed to this day.
 There are very few Columbo baddies that you’d willingly replace, that’s for sure.
 But had there been just a few more episodes, or another cheeky series snuck in to the 70s run, I do sometimes ponder who might have been drafted in to be pitted against the doughty Lieutenant.

 “The contributions made by the cast of Columbo killers is a big reason why the lustre of the 70s series remains undimmed to this day.”

-It’s been a debate I’ve had a few times with fellow fans via the @columbophile Twitter account, and the list of names put forward has been varied and well reasoned.
-Some cracking suggestions included Roy Scheider, Bette Davis, Anthony Perkins, Christopher Lee, Edward Woodward, Maggie Smith, William Windom, Max Von Sydow, John Saxon, Louise Fletcher, Roscoe Lee Browne, Robert Forster, Elliot Gould, Natalie Wood, James Earl Jones and dozens more.
+It’s been a debate I’ve had a few times with fellow fans on social media, and the list of names put forward has been varied and well reasoned.
+Some cracking suggestions include Roy Scheider, Bette Davis, Anthony Perkins, Christopher Lee, Edward Woodward, Maggie Smith, William Windom, Max Von Sydow, Deforrest Kelly, Louise Fletcher, Roscoe Lee Browne, Robert Forster, Elliot Gould, Natalie Wood, James Earl Jones and dozens more.